US and Ukraine agree to terms on natural resources and reconstruction deal: Ukrainian official - Local News 8

 By Victoria Butenko, Nick Paton Walsh and Gul Tuysuz, CNN

+Negotiations have been ongoing for days over a deal that could grant the US access to Ukraine’s rare earth minerals as part of wider negotiations to end Russia’s invasion, as well as US involvement in a reconstruction fund for Ukraine.

-The source said the terms were agreed after “everything unacceptable was taken out of the text and it is now more clearly spelt out how this agreement will contribute to Ukraine’s security and peace.”
+The Ukrainian official said the terms were agreed after “everything unacceptable was taken out of the text and it is now more clearly spelt out how this agreement will contribute to Ukraine’s security and peace.”

+Details of the agreement are not yet known, but a major sticking point had been a demand from the Trump administration to a $500 billion share of Ukraine’s rare earths and other minerals in exchange for the aid the US had already provided Kyiv, which was previously rejected by Zelensky.

-“I hear that he’s coming on Friday.
-Certainly it’s okay with me if he’d like to, and he would like to sign it together with me.
+“I hear that (Zelensky is) coming on Friday.
+Certainly it’s OK with me if he’d like to, and he would like to sign it together with me.
 And I understand that’s a big deal, very big deal,” US President Donald Trump said from the Oval Office on Tuesday.

+Asked what Ukraine would receive in the mineral deal, Trump said: “$350 billion and lots of equipment, military equipment, and the right to fight on.”

+“We’ve pretty much negotiated our deal on rare earth and various other things,” Trump told reporters, adding that “we’ll be looking to” future security for Ukraine “later on.”

+European leaders have also stressed the necessity for security guarantees for Ukraine as a condition for any future peace talks between Moscow and Kyiv.
+Following his meeting with Trump, French President Emmanuel Macron on Monday proposed boosting Ukraine’s military capabilities, and – if requested – to deploy British and French troops to keep the peace.

+British Prime Minister Keir Starmer, who will visit the White House on Thursday, has said a US “backstop” is needed for any Ukraine peace deal, which could potentially include security guarantees, American intelligence cooperation, air support and heavy lift transport.

-The news comes after the same source told CNN on Monday that Ukraine was ready to agree to a deal that would grant the United States access to its rare earth minerals in return for US involvement in a reconstruction fund for Ukraine.
-The source said the Americans had resisted security guarantees being included in the draft.
+News of an agreement came after the same source told CNN the Americans had resisted security guarantees being included in the draft.

 The precise wording regarding Ukraine’s security in the latest draft was unclear.